stefanscheidt/todo-mobile-testdriven/Snippets.md

 # Part II: Load Backend data on load #

-1. Add spec 'load data from backend on load'.
+1. Add spec "load data from backend on load".

         it('loads entries from backend on load', function () {
             uit.runs(function($) {